 Just-In-Time learning means you learn a thing because you need to know it right then.
 Just-In-Case learning means you learn a thing because it may come in handy at some point in your life.
 This separation is already well documented, even on Wikipedia.

-It gets more interesting when you combine it with expiring skills vs. permanent skills.
-Expiring skills will eventually stop being useful, and permanent skills will be just as useful decades from now as they are today.
+It gets more interesting when you add in expiring skills vs. permanent skills.
+Expiring skills will stop being useful someday.
+Permanent skills will be always be as useful as they are today.
 Permanent skills compound over time, and expiring skills don’t.

-So if you learn an expiring skill, and don’t end up using it right away, then it’s only a matter of time until that skill is irrelevant, and all your time spent learning it was wasted.
-If you know a skill is going to eventually expire, then you should only learn it if you’re sure you can use it.
+So what happens when you learn an expiring skill and don’t end up using it right away?
+That skill creeps towards obsolescence.
+You wasted your time.
+If you know a skill is going to expire, then you should only learn it if you’re sure you can use it.

-Expiring skills should only be learned Just-In-Time, but permanent skills are worthwhile to learn Just-In-Case.
+You should only learn expiring skills Just-In-Time.
+Permanent skills are worthwhile to learn Just-In-Case.

-But the tricky and somewhat disappointing bit is that the only skills we can consider permanent are soft skills – things like attitude, discipline, charisma.
-Hard skills like Typescript and Kubernetes will eventually be obsolete, so learning them Just-In-Case is a waste of time.
+But here comes the tricky bit.
+The only skills we can call permanent are soft skills: attitude, discipline, charisma, etc. Hard skills like Typescript and Kubernetes will expire, so learning them Just-In-Case is a waste of time.

 When someone asks for some help with a build system you’ve never used before, raise your hand.
 When a project needs realtime streaming data and you have no idea how to do it, raise your hand.
 When a client gets excited about creating an Alexa skill, raise your hand.

 Raising your hand gets you the best of both worlds.
-You get to become a well rounded technologist and avoid wasting your time learning technology you won’t ever use.
+You become a well rounded technologist and avoid wasting your time learning technology you won’t use.

-So raise your hand to learn the hard skills when they’re needed, and spend your Just-In-Case learning on the stuff that will stick around.
-Put down the Python book (unless you’re working on a Python project) and pick up the book on habit forming, or dealing with difficult people, or taking ownership.
+So raise your hand to learn the hard skills when they’re needed.
+Spend your Just-In-Case learning on the stuff that will stick around.
+Put down the Python book (unless you’re working on a Python project).
+Pick up the book on habit forming, or dealing with difficult people, or taking ownership.

 That’s the stuff that will compound for the rest of your life.